3D TEXTURING PROCESS DIARY

 Procedural Network for an Orange

-Procedural textures are created through mathematical calculations and have no limitation in size (resolution).
+Procedural textures are created through mathematical calculations and have no limitation in size (resolution), derived from mathematical algorithms as opposed to using and pulling vertices.
 3D procedurals ignore UVs and have the ability to texture non-uniform geometry.

 DIGITAL PROCESSES REPORT